Last updated: 4 November, 2024 @ 12:04

 Coley recipes

-As with all members all the cod family, I really like to salt them.
+As with all members all the cod family, we really like to salt them.
 Salted coley and whiting goes particularly well with wild garlic and mashed potato.

 In the same book is also a rather nice coley recipe where the fish is poached in olive oil with garlic.
 Tonks writes, ‘This fish is often overlooked as its past reputation has been so poor, but I think coley treated in this way is magnificent.’